 What about pesticides?

 Pesticides and insecticides are essential for keeping plants and flowers healthy and vibrant in appearance.
 However, some of them can be detrimental to bees and other beneficial insects, leaving them so disorientated that they can’t find their way back to their hive.
 The good news is that bee-friendly pesticides and even insecticides are available.

 Check the bottle and if it’s bee-friendly then it’ll be sure to tell you.
 One option many organic gardeners swear by is Epsom salt.
 As well as being an effective fertiliser, Epsom salt is great for keeping slugs, snails, beetles and other pests away from your plants without harming bees.

-Inviting bees and other pollinators into the garden are generally quite easy but with a little care and planning, you can ensure they keep returning.
-If you need more inspiration about what to plant to attract pollinators then check out our section of bee-friendly plants here.
+Inviting bees and other pollinators into the garden is generally quite easy but with a little care and planning, you can ensure they keep returning.
+If you need more inspiration about what to plant to attract pollinators then check out our section on bee-friendly plants here.